 THE BEGINNINGS OF ANGELENO HEIGHTS

 In 1886, William W. Stilson and Everett E. Hall filed for ownership of a tract of land called “Angeleño Heights.”
 The same year, the Temple Street Cable Railway began operation, connecting the tract to nearby downtown Los Angeles and making this newly purchased tract desirable to developers and up-and-coming Angelenos, including many Jews from Boyle Heights and Italians from nearby Little Italy (now Chinatown).
-The tilde in “Angeleño” was dropped, almost immediately as the there is no “ñ” in the English alphabet.
+The tilde in “Angeleño” was dropped, almost immediately — apparently because there is no “ñ” in the English alphabet (I say, apparently, because even in English, we spell “jalapeño” with one and pronounce it correctly, for the most part).
 Why many Angelenos began misspelling “Angeleno” as “Angelino” remains a mystery.

 A year later, with a housing boom in full swing, construction of new homes began, especially along Carroll Avenue.
 The housing boom went bust in 1888 and construction abruptly halted but many of the beautiful homes erected that year remain today.
 Hall lived in the neighborhood, in an Eastlake home that was constructed at 917 Douglas St.

 Stilson, too, chose to live in the neighborhood in a quaint thirty room home with a ballroom on the third floor.
 Sadly, it was later stripped of most of its Eastlake and Queen Anne ornamentations.
 They were removed and it was stuccoed over and turned into a multi-unit rooming house.
 Thankfully, it was purchased in 2000 and the current owner hopes to restore it.
 On the day that I passed by, the air was loud with the sound of power tools emanating from within.